My simple heuristic for deciding if something is a note or a tag.

 The single heuristic I use for if something should be a note or a tag is "is this an abstract or concrete term?"

-As an example, let's say I am doing a What Is a Remote Design Sprint? at 30 - Collections/Organizations/Murmur and I want to capture an insight for the retrospective, here's how I would go through the process of capturing if both the Sprint and the Retrospective are new concepts in my Personal Knowledge Management System.
+As an example, let's say I am doing a What Is a Remote Design Sprint? at Murmur Labs and I want to capture an insight for the retrospective, here's how I would go through the process of capturing if both the Sprint and the Retrospective are new concepts in my Personal Knowledge Management System.

 Capture the insight as a list item in my daily page.
 As an example: "- The flow of capturing questions asynchronously was awkward."